KikeRev/smart_scout_app/README.md

 - **Intelligent Player Recommendations**: AI agent analyzes player data and provides recommendations
 - **Natural Language Queries**: Ask questions in plain English or Spanish
 - **Comprehensive Reports**: Generate detailed PDF reports with analysis and recommendations
+- **Team Fit Success Index (new)**: When you ask "find a player similar to X for team Y", the system combines overall similarity with similarity to the target team's players in the same position to produce a success index.

 ### 🔍 Manual Search & Analysis
 - **Advanced Player Search**: Filter players by multiple criteria